agmangas/SerialRFID/README.md

 This library does not do much, it basically abstracts all the tasks related to the serial buffer management and discards the input when there is noise or the RFID tag is malformed.

+## User Guide

-There are some usage examples in the `examples` folder.
+Please check the usage examples in the `examples` folder.

 ## Installation